-The proof is in Appendix A. In the prisoners dilemma, which is the game on which the paper is focused, the above result implies that with only group leaders conflict is unavoidable.
+The proof is in Appendix A. Specification of the general games is a trivial extension of the one given in the previous section.
+In the prisoners dilemma, which is the game on which the paper is focused, the above result implies that with only group leaders conflict is unavoidable.